tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Right Arrow Auto Click/README.md

   * Edit the section.

-  * Select a GALLERY TYPE of Simple, Slideshow: Full, or Slideshow: Reel.
+  * Select a GALLERY TYPE of Slideshow: Simple, Slideshow: Full, or Slideshow:
+    Reel.

   * For OPTIONS enable Captions and disable Autoplay (GALLERY TYPE Reel doesn't have this option).